SilkRose/Pony/stories/deternal/deternal.md

 Pinkie frowned.
 "That doesn't seem like much of a victory."

-Applejack frowned too.
-"It's not, but it's something that makes me feel better for what she did to Rainbow."
+Applejack frowned, too.
+"It's not, but it's something.
+It makes me feel better for what she did to Rainbow."

 Twilight replied, "That's awful…"

 "I know it is, but I don't care.
 I lived for far too long without my wife.
 I just had to outlive that bitch though."
+She was shaking again.

 "Why would you have to?"

-"I had to keep track.
-She took my future wife from me, no way I was going to let that slid without beating her at something."

-Nopony responded, Applejack continued, "Rainbow was real competitive, you know.
-So, after she died I started to get more competitive to.
+"She took my future wife from me.
+No way I was going to let that slide without beating her at something."
+Nopony responded.
+Applejack continued, "Rainbow was real competitive, you know.
+So, after she died, I started to get more competitive too.
 When I heard she replaced my Dashie as the captain of the Wonderbolts, something broke in me."

 Both mares asked, "What?"

 "My dam.
 After that day I couldn't convince myself to not get so mad when I thought of her.
 Ever since that day I didn't care about hiding my seething rage for that killer."

-Pinkie asked, "But, why did you decide to outlive her?"
+Pinkie asked, "But why did you decide to outlive her?"

 "It was a long shot, and it felt like the only thing I could beat her at without *accidentally* doing something that I'd regret.
 I knew it was a competition I could win, even if she didn't know we were playing."